Student Records - Family Educational Rights and Privacy Act (FERPA) Student Release of Information

 College decides not to amend the record as requested by the student, the student shall

-be notified of the decision and advised as to his or her right to a hearing regarding
+be notified of the decision and advised as to their right to a hearing regarding the

-the request for amendment.
-Additional information regarding the hearing procedures
+request for amendment.
+Additional information regarding the hearing procedures will

 - The right to consent to disclosures of personally identifiable information contained